 About Optical Document Security

-Optical Document Security - the follow-up to the biannual Conference on Optical Security and Counterfeit Deterrence Techniques - focuses on technical and scientific developments in optical security for documents and products of value.
+Optical Document Security - the follow-up to the biennial Conference on Optical Security and Counterfeit Deterrence Techniques - focuses on technical and scientific developments in optical security for documents and products of value.

 The conference offers a platform to researchers, developers, manufacturers and users of security to present their findings, new work and new techniques on a technical and scientific level.